AERO-568-Flight-Computer/FlightComputer/PartitionManager/README.md

 ## Debugging help
 If you have an error that Address already in use for the socket after trying to restart the progarm, type "fg" then "ctrl+c".
 Then, try running the program again.

-Slo motion video can hely you find errors.
+Slo motion video can help you find errors before the terminal closes.

 You can run partitions on their own by commenting out initialize.initialize() if one partition seems to be acting up.